Nadigar Sangam

 The Nadigar Sangam (Actors' association), officially known as the South Indian Artistes' Association (தென்னிந்திய நடிகர் சங்கம்), is a union for film, television, and stage actors in the Indian state of Tamil Nadu, based in Chennai.
 Formed in 1952, the group has a charitable trust fund to provide pensions to retired actors, voices support for actors caught in controversy, and has collectively protested socio-political issues.

-Elections in the Nadigar Sangam, which is made up of over 3000 members, are held once every three years to determine the president of the group.
-R. Sarathkumar, who had been elected unopposed three times since 2006 when former president Vijayakanth stepped down, was ousted after an election on 18 October 2015 by Nassar.
-The elections held in 2019 is under the scrutiny of the court and a special officer appointed by the government is now looking into the administrative roles of the sangam.
+Elections in the Nadigar Sangam, which is made up of over 3,000 members, are held every three years to determine the president of the union.
+R. Sarathkumar, who had been elected unopposed three times since 2006 when former president Vijayakanth stepped down, was ousted by Nassar in an election on 18 October 2015.
+The election held in 2019 was under the scrutiny of the court and a special officer appointed by the government looked into the administrative roles of the association.